Purdue-CS193/homework-0-AdityaBehrani/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
 -->
-# Aditiya Behrani's First CS193 HW
+# Aditya Behrani's First CS193 HW

 ### Some super cool things I like about CS193
 - We learn things about Github
 - Little Homework
 - My TA Shashank Kumar ( oops ;) )
-- Organized Course
+- Organized course